RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

     Step 3:
      - After narrowing the cities data, next is to search for nearest health facilities in the proximity.
      - Using Geoapify method to identify nearest hospitals and pharmacies in the research LGAs.
+     - By just using LGA names as parameter as text, there will be error for some cities, as there are names overlapping with other States in Australia
+     - Hence, Prefixes of "City" is included in our URL so it would give "City of (LGA names), Australia" as text parameter used.

     Step 4:
      - Obtaining the health facilities distance from JSON format file from geoapify, horizontal bar plot is then used to depict how far is the nearest hospital and pharmacy for each cities.